List of contour roads in Toronto: Vaughan Road

-Vaughan Road is named after the Township (later City) of Vaughan, which in turn was named after Benjamin Vaughan, a British commissioner whose role was to smooth negotiations between Britain and the newly independent United States during the drafting of the Treaty of Paris in 1783.
+Vaughan Road is named after the Township (later City) of Vaughan, which in turn was named after Benjamin Vaughan, a British commissioner whose role was to smooth negotiations between Great Britain and the newly independent United States during the drafting of the Treaty of Paris in 1783.
 The street's original alignment led to the namesake township until the street was shortened.
-The neighbourhood of Oakwood–Vaughan (later officially renamed Oakwood Village for the main commercial strip on Oakwood Avenue at Rogers Road), as well as former high school Vaughan Road Academy, are named after this street.
+The neighbourhood of Oakwood–Vaughan (later officially renamed Oakwood Village for the main commercial strip on Oakwood Avenue at Rogers Road), as well as the former Toronto District School Board (TDSB) high school Vaughan Road Academy, are named after this street.
 Vaughan Road's contour is the result of it being parallel to the buried Castle Frank Brook to the northeast.

 Vaughan Road is served by TTC bus route 90.
-There are streetcar tracks on the road south of St. Clair Avenue to allow 512 St. Clair streetcars to use the depots located closer to the lakeshore by the rest of the TTC streetcar system.
+There is a non-revenue southbound streetcar track on the road south of St. Clair Avenue to allow 512 St. Clair streetcars to use the depots located closer to the lakeshore by the rest of the TTC streetcar system as the 512 St. Clair streetcar route is otherwise disconnected from the rest of the system.
+Bathurst Street from Vaughan Road to St. Clair Avenue only has a northbound streetcar track.

+Fairbank station on Line 5 Eglinton, which will open in the fourth quarter of 2025 at the earliest with the rest of the first phase, is located a few metres from Vaughan Road's northwesternmost end.
+However, route 90 Vaughan does not serve this station; it began serving Oakwood station and Cedarvale station on the same LRT line instead in October 2025.